nuvibit/nuvibit.com/content/english/blog/aws-account-lifecycle.md

 ---
-title: "AWS Account Lifecycle Manager"
+title: "AWS Account Lifecycle"
 date: 2022-01-05T11:00:00+06:00
-image: "images/blog/aws-account-lifecycle-manager/account-lifecycle-illustration.png"
+image: "images/blog/aws-account-lifecycle/account-lifecycle-illustration.png"
 description: "In this blog post, we introduce our lifecycle management solution for AWS Accounts."
 summary: "In an AWS multi-account environment, it is essential that AWS Accounts can be created, managed, and recycled in an automated manner.
 In this blog post, we introduce our lifecycle management solution for AWS Accounts."
 tags:
   - aws
   - foundation
+  - lifecycle
 duration: 5
 draft: false
 ---
 ## Context
 As your AWS footprint grows you will encounter the need to provision secure and compliant AWS Accounts in an automated way.
-Our [Nuvibit Cloud Foundation Blueprint](solutions/foundation-blueprint "Foundation Blueprint product page") includes the **Account Lifecycle Manager**, which addresses exactly this challenge.
+Our [Nuvibit Cloud Foundation Blueprint](solutions/foundation-blueprint "Foundation Blueprint product page") includes the **Account Lifecycle**, which addresses exactly this challenge.
 Our solution is not only able to provision new AWS Accounts, but also keeps them up to date and recycles them when they are no longer needed (a common requirement for experimental workloads).

 ## GitOps by design
 We believe that [GitOps](faq/#gitops 'What is GitOps?') is the best way for employees to order new resources.
 Therefore, a new AWS Account can be ordered with a simple pull request containing the required information.